creme332/centos-scripts/dhcp-lab/README.md

 - 2 VMs: 1 server, 1 client.
 - Both VMs should be running CentOS 7, connected to the internet, and accessible with root privileges.
 - **Both VMs should in NAT networking mode**.
+- The EOL issue must be fixed on both VMs otherwise the package installation will fail.

 > [!IMPORTANT]
 > Both VMs should be in the NAT networking mode.